What is the French Speaking population across the globe? What are the countries where it is spoken?

 French Speaking population has a universal touch

-The French language belongs to the group of romance languages like Spanish, Italian, Portuguese, Romanian, Catalan, etc.
+The French language belongs to the group of romance languages like Spanish, Italian, Portuguese, Romanian, and Catalan.

 The tongue is ranked the 6th most widely spoken language — just after Chinese Mandarin, English, Hindi, and Spanish, including Arabic.

 How many people speak French in the world?

 The number also includes 71 million partial speakers and speakers of numerous French dialects and creoles.

 The Caribbean and America account for 7.66% while Asia and Oceania boast 1.1%.
-Europe is home to the enormous number of French-speaking people, with 39.87%.
+Europe is home to an enormous number of French-speaking people, with 39.87%.

 French is spoken in how many countries?

 It is an official, co-official, or de facto national of 33 countries.
 The number of French-speaking countries in the world is based on a study by FERDI in 2013.

 An academic language taught throughout the world

 After English, French is the only foreign language being taught and accepted in the educational system of most countries of the world.

 French – An international language of reference

-It also doubles as a procedural language of the European Union, as well as the only language used in deliberation in the European Union Court of Justice.
+It also doubles as a procedural language of the European Union and the only language used in deliberation in the European Union Court of Justice.

-As a result of its political and economic strengths, French is not only one of the most widely spoken language in the world.
-But also the fourth most commonly used on the Internet (after English and German).
+As a result of its political and economic strengths, French is not only one of the most widely spoken languages globally.

-Besides, it is the 2nd working language of most international organizations and the 2nd most learned language in the world, an asset for those who can speak it well
+Besides, it is the 2nd working language of most international organizations and the 2nd most learned language globally, an asset for those who can speak it well.

-French is one of the most common European languages in India, and you should consider learning because of its widespread use and vast benefits.
+French is one of the most common European languages.
+You should consider learning it because of its widespread use and vast benefits.